Berlin was a cosmopolitan city in the 1920s. But also a place where hundreds of thousands of people lived in catastrophic conditions.

 With the Hufeisensiedlung, he set standards in modern house building.
 The almost 2,000 dwellings in the multi-storey buildings and terraced houses had standardised floor plans, living rooms, bedrooms, a bathroom, and a kitchen.
 What we take for granted today was at that time a luxury for many.

 Instead of gables, Taut used flat roofs to enlarge the living space on the upper floors.
 Modern windows improved the incidence of light and ensured better ventilation.
-Each apartment had a private garden or at least a view of the green and open spaces that landscape architect Leberecht Migge designed for the Hufeisensiedlung.
+Each flat on the ground floor and also the terraced houses have their own garden, the others at least have a view of green and open spaces that landscape architect Leberecht Migge designed for the Hufeisensiedlung.

 Taut used contrasting colours for the façades and interior design, which became his trademark.
 He found them to be a cheap and effective design element.
 However, most of the residents didn’t like the colourful walls and covered them with wallpaper.
 You can get an idea of what the interior design was like at TAUTES HEIM (TAUT’S HOME) [internal link] or at the Hufeisensiedlung information station.